govighan16/battleships/README.md

 utilizing your knowledge of event listeners to create an interactive Battleship game board.

-## Set Up

-Clone the practice from the [starter].

-## Background and Context

-See details of the [Battleship][battleship] game here if you are not familiar with the game.

 You will be creating a **single-player** Battleship game on the browser.